 1/3 cup whiskey

 2 tablespoons tomato paste

 Salt and pepper the short ribs.
 If you have time, refrigerate for a few hours or overnight before proceeding.
 (Remove from refrigerator 30 minutes before browning.)

 Preheat oven to 325 F. Heat oil over medium high heat.
 Add short ribs in batches without overcrowding.
 Brown well on all sides, about 8 minutes.
 Transfer to plate.
 Repeat with remaining short ribs.
 Pour off all but 1 tablespoon fat from the pot.
 Add onion, carrot, celery, celeriac and garlic.
 Cook, stirring up any brown bits in the pan, until vegetables begin to soften, 3 minutes.
 Carefully add whiskey.
 Bring to a boil and cook until whiskey has nearly evaporated.
 Add wine, stock, tomato paste, bay leaves, coriander, brown sugar, 1 teaspoon salt and 1 teaspoon black pepper.
+Return the ribs to the pot with any collected juices.
 Bring to a boil.
-Reduce heat, cover pan and place in oven.
+Cover pan and place in oven.
 Bake until the short ribs are very tender, about 3 hours.
 Remove from oven.
 Cool; refrigerate overnight.

 One hour before serving, remove short ribs from refrigerator.
 Remove collected fat on surface of the stock.
 The stock will be congealed.
 Heat over low heat to liquify.
 Remove the short ribs and vegetables with a slotted spoon.* Separate the meat from the bones and discard the bones.
 Bring stock to a boil and cook over medium-high heat until sauce has reduced by half.
 Return beef and vegetables to the stock and heat through.